ShinzenATT/ShinzenATT/README.md

 # Profile info |ShinzenATT
 Hello I'm Shinz and I am an engineering student in computer science and techonology.
-Still somewhat a newbie in programming but I am learning.
-I find the UWP, UNO -, and WearOS platform are pretty interesting.
+Still somewhat a newbie at programming but I am learning.
+I find the UWP, UNO -, and WearOS platform pretty interesting.
 ### Aditional trivia
 - I currently study in Chalmers University of Technology
 - My pronouns are He/Him (if you care about that stuff)